View Livermore case rates per 100,000 population

 Face Coverings may be removed in the following circumstances, but should always be kept on hand:

-New Opportunity for Livermore Merchants -- City Council directed staff to work with Livermore merchants on ways to safely expand their operations into adjacent outdoor areas, in anticipation that Alameda County will be loosening restrictions in the coming weeks.
-Merchants can apply for temporary use of outdoor areas to provide additional seating, retail space, or dedicated curbside pick-up.
+Livermore Merchants Outdoor Use Permit -- City Council directed staff to work with Livermore merchants on ways to safely expand their operations into adjacent outdoor areas.
+Merchants can apply for temporary use of outdoor areas to provide additional seating, retail space, dedicated curbside pick-up, health and fitness classes, or personal services.

 There is no cost to apply.
-The City is procuring all fencing, railing, and barricades for expanded outdoor areas.
-Merchants will be responsible for providing all tables, chairs, lighting, umbrellas, displays, etc.
+The City is procuring all fencing, railing, and barricades for expanded outdoor areas in the publicly owned streets/parking areas and spaces around Stockmen's Park.
+Merchants will be responsible for providing all tables, chairs, lighting, tents, umbrellas, displays, etc.

 The goal is to implement a plan that is:

-Livermore merchants can fill out an Outdoor Dining/Display application now.
+Livermore merchants can fill out an application for a Temporary Outdoor Use Permit now.

 Questions?
 Contact the Planning Department: (925) 960-4450 / email@example.com.